slackpanos/SlackOnly-Docs/README.md

     its extension slackpkg+, do not offer automatic dependency resolution as a feature.

-    _Slackpkg+ can be installed and configured to use SlackOnly by following these steps:_

 1. First, download slackpkg+ [here][7] and install it as root by running the "installpkg" command: